 Drawbacks of existing mobile app deployment practices

-One of the main difficulties of developing and deploying mobile apps is covering a lot of change into one large deployment.
+One of the main difficulties of developing and deploying mobile apps is covering a lot of changes into one large deployment.
 This customary waterfall method of development is also widespread in enterprise application development.
 A company nearly spends six to eight months gathering requirements, six to eight months in development, six to eight months in testing, after which they put their large application into production.
-The difficulty is, during all that time, the teams working on it may miss requirements, lose track of components, and even omit part of the build.
+The difficulty is, during all that time, the development teams working on it may miss requirements, lose track of components, and even omit part of the build.
 So, in order to reduce any risk, the company implements a rigorous and multifaceted governance process.

 The majority of the companies want to take this similar approach for mobile development and deployment as they want their application, whether for their user base or employees, to be successful.
 In reality, the app does not have to be perfect, it simply has to be user-friendly and intuitive.
-Most of the enterprises don’t understand this, and it results in time-consuming, laborious, and an expensive endeavor – and, often, a delayed one.
+Most of the enterprises don’t understand this, and it results in a time-consuming, laborious, and expensive endeavor – and, often, a delayed one.

 Moreover, every platform has different characteristics from a deployment point of view, so, whichever platform you choose for the successful delivery, you should be able to identify, track, capture, and test every single change.
 And the continuous integration capability of DevOps helps in checking and updating the change that is made in the source code management system.

 Benefits of DevOps for mobile application development and deployment: